Diamond Dealer — Mobridge, SD Since 1941

 Where can I sell diamond jewelry in Mobridge, SD?

-Bring diamond rings, estate jewelry, wedding sets, loose diamonds, and gold jewelry to Larsen's Jewelry & Half Interest Pawn at 211 N Main St in Mobridge, SD.
-We do in-store evaluations with no pressure to sell.
+Bring diamond rings, estate and antique jewelry, wedding sets, loose diamonds, and gold jewelry to Larsen's Jewelry & Half Interest Pawn at 211 N Main St in Mobridge, SD.
+We do in-store evaluations with no pressure to sell and no appointment needed.
 Text photos first if you are driving from outside Mobridge.

 Does my diamond need to be GIA-graded to get an offer at Larsen's?

-No. Most diamond jewelry brought to Larsen's does not have a GIA certificate — that is completely normal.
-For non-graded stones, we evaluate based on visible size, cut, clarity, color, condition, and metal content at the counter.
+No. Most diamond jewelry brought to Larsen's does not have a GIA certificate, and that is completely normal.
+For non-graded stones we evaluate based on visible size, cut, clarity, color, condition, and metal content at the counter.
 A GIA report helps with documentation and can support the offer on larger or higher-quality stones, but it is not required to receive an evaluation.

 How does the estate jewelry evaluation process work at Larsen's?

-Bring the jewelry as-is — no cleaning or sorting required.
+Bring the jewelry as-is, with no cleaning or sorting required.
 We look at each piece, check metal stamps, weigh the metal, assess the diamonds, and explain what we are seeing in plain terms.
 For each piece we explain whether the value is driven by the metal, the diamond, or both.
 For larger estates, calling ahead to schedule time is recommended.

 Do I need paperwork to sell a diamond ring?